 My Experience Backpacking the California Riding and Hiking Trail

-After completing all of my planning and preparations, I was finally ready to hike the California Riding and Hiking Trail!
+After completing all of my planning and preparations, I was finally ready to begin hiking!
 Check out the following trail journals to read about the adventures I encountered each day:

 I stopped with my foot midway to the ground and froze.
 It was the first day of my multi-day day backpacking trip on the California Riding and Hiking Trail and I hadn’t even made it a mile yet.
 I had hoped to camp somewhere near Upper Covington Flats this evening, but now I wasn’t so sure.
 A coyote stood on the trail right in front of me, blocking my path.